Audrey Hunt is a dedicated music teacher. She's also passionate about food and nutrition. Here are some fun facts about food.

 6 Jolting Food Facts

-- Honey is the only natural food that is made without destroying any kind of life.
+- Honey is the only natural food that is made without destroying any life.
 Honey comes from the nectar and bee vomit.
 (Oh, dear).

 - Peanuts are one of the ingredients of dynamite.
 (Yikes).
 Make sure you and your loved ones are not allergic to this popular snack.

 - Celery has negative calories.
-It takes more calories to eat a piece of celery than the celery has in it, to begin with.
+It takes more calories to eat a piece of celery than the celery has in it.

 - A cucumber is 96% water.